This post is about how to choose where to stay in Boston.

 Downtown

-This is the central business district of Boston but also home to loads of restaurants, tourist attractions, and shopping.
+This is the central business district of Boston but is also home to loads of restaurants, tourist attractions, and shopping.

-It also includes Historic Downtown Boston, which has some of Boston’s most well known attractions.
+It also includes Historic Downtown Boston, which has some of Boston’s most well-known attractions.
 It is truly the heart of the city!

 Recommended Hotels